darksos34/react-spring-boot/readme.md

 ```
 <br />

-### Fetch data from Spring Boot backend in the React frontend
+### Fetch data from the Spring Boot backend in the React frontend

 We're almost there.
 We will now fetch the data from the backend to show in the frontend.<br />
 Open your ```/frontend/src``` folder.
 Add a folder named ```components```.<br />